 Lowest possible premiums

 Balanced mix of low copays and a low deductible

 Mix of low copays and low premiums, with lowest out-of-pocket maximum

 High Deductible Health Plan HSA Compatible

 What does it mean when we say we are local?
-It means that our service area is 10 counties in the greater Houston and Beaumont areas.
-It means that our providers and facilities are near to you.
-That’s why we partner with about 7,500 Providers across ten counties in Southeast Texas, including doctors and clinics at integrated care organizations.
+It means that our service area is 10 counties in the Greater Houston and Beaumont areas.
+It means that our Providers and facilities are near to you.
+That’s why we partner with about 7,500 Providers across 10 counties in Southeast Texas, including doctors and clinics at integrated-care organizations.
 The doctors and facilities and specialists that you see in your times of need are near by and neighborly.

 A primary care provider (PCP) is trained to manage all of your health conditions.
 Your PCP plays many roles: primary care giver, health care advisor and consultant, coordinator of specialty care, patient advocate, and medical home.
 Some visits to your PCP such as a well-woman exam will require zero co-payment, regardless of the type of plan you have.
 Otherwise, you will either have to pay out-of-pocket or pay a copay for the visit.